guzzle/guzzle/docs/clients.rst

 expect
 ------

+:Summary: Controls the behavior of the "Expect: 100-Continue" header.
+:Types:
+    - bool
+    - integer
+:Default: ``1048576``

 Set to ``true`` to enable the "Expect: 100-Continue" header for all requests that sends a body.
 Set to ``false`` to disable the "Expect: 100-Continue" header for all requests.
 Set to a number so that the size of the payload must